 “Meke” is Fiji’s style of dancing and singing.
 It combines dance and telling Fijian myths and legends through song.
 The Fijian meke is performed by a group of men and women.
 There are often different routines performed throughout the meke, including fierce war dances from the men and graceful fan-dancing from the women.
 The singing may be accompanied by the beating of the lali drum, hand clapping or some other percussion instruments.
-Fijian meke is often performed at least once a week in selected resorts around Fiji, as well as cultural attractions, such as at Fiji Culture Village near Nadi (more info on Viator and Tripadvisor).
+Fijian meke is often performed at least once a week in selected resorts around Fiji, such as Crusoe’s Retreat, The Westin Denarau Island Resort & Spa, The Beachhouse and Aquarius on the Beach.

 Crafts are an integral part of Fijian life, especially with crafting having so many uses in the Fijian lifestyle.
 Weaving is usually performed by Fijian women, using materials from coconuts and pandanus to create mats, baskets, hats and more.
 Some resorts and village-stays around Fiji offer weaving lessons to tourists, such as Radisson Blu Resort Fiji, Mango Bay Resort and Crusoe’s Retreat.